 - Titles for essays are published six weeks before the submission deadline.
 Occasionally you may have more than one essay due on the same day and should organize your time accordingly to make sure you can submit on time.

 - Essays should be written using MLA conventions; if you choose another style format, please make sure you are consistent within the essay submitted.

-All essays and dissertations must have a Bibliography or Works Cited.
+- All essays and dissertations must have a Bibliography or Works Cited.
 There should also be correct and full-referencing of sources as in-text citation, as footnotes or as endnotes.
 Footnotes, endnotes, works cited and bibliographies are not included in the word-length; quotations are included in the word-length.